kirui93/ScenTrees.jl/docs/src/tutorial/tutorial4.md

 To approximate a Markovian data process, we use the function `LatticeApproximation`.
 This function takes the following inputs:

   - Branching structure,
-  - Name of the function that generates samples,
+  - Name of the function that generates samples and,
-  - Number of iterations to be performed, and
+  - Number of iterations to be performed
-  - Dimension of the states of the nodes in the lattice.

 Lattice Approximation follows the same stochastic approximation process as for the scenario tree.
 The only difference is that, in each stage of a lattice, we find the closest lattice entry and use the sample generated to improve it.
 At the beginning, the lattice is not stable but with more and more iterations, the scenario lattice converges in probability and the resulting lattice can then be used for decision making process.